mjwebster/R_Tutorials/README.md

 They are designed to walk you through data that is mostly pre-written, but then opportunities for you to write your own code, as well.
 The DIY lessons are ones that you would create entirely from scratch (with answers provided).

 # 1- Setting up R
 This is just a short video that walks you through installing R and RStudio; launching RStudio and installing a few packages.
 There is an R script included here that has code you can use to install all the packages needed for the subsequent tutorials.
+You can  <a href="https://youtu.be/NPSletCwyGQ">view this video on YouTube.</a>

 # 2 - Gentle Introduction
-This has a short video and data that you can use to create your first project and Notebook script, and get a taste of some of the code from Tidyverse that we'll use for data analysis.
+This has a short video and data that you can use to create your first project and Notebook script, and get a taste of some of the code from Tidyverse that we'll use for data analysis.You can <a href="https://youtu.be/5FlFTmXkWrQ">view this video on YouTube.</a>

 # 3 - Tidyverse
-This is where we really get moving with importing data and going through the main components of Tidyverse's dplyr package for basic data analysis
+This is where we really get moving with importing data and going through the main components of Tidyverse's dplyr package for basic data analysis.
+You can also <a href="https://youtu.be/tx7nEYGMb28">view a video matching this exercise on YouTube.</a>

 # 4 - Death data analysis
 This is a continuation of the previous exercise, but this time using more complex data from the Minnesota death certificates database.
 Brief introduction to making plots with ggplot2.